What is a franchise? How it works, costs and risks

 How much does it cost to buy a franchise?

 Franchise costs vary widely depending on the brand and industry.
-Expect to pay an upfront franchise fee (typically £10,000 to £50,000 or more), plus setup costs for equipment, premises, and initial stock.
-You'll also pay ongoing royalties, usually 4–8% of revenue.
-Unlike the initial franchise fee, HMRC generally considers these annual payments allowable expenses for tax purposes.
+Expect to pay an upfront franchise fee of £10,000–£50,000 or more, plus setup costs for equipment, premises, and initial stock.
+You'll also pay ongoing royalties, typically 5–9% of revenue.

 Do I need business experience to buy a franchise?

 Not necessarily.
 Many franchisors provide comprehensive training and prefer franchisees who are committed and coachable over those with specific industry experience.
-However, general business skills, financial literacy, and management experience are valuable.
+General business skills, financial literacy, and management experience are valuable, though.

 Can I own multiple franchise locations?